krainboltgreene/architecture.gem/README.md

 Changelog
 =========

+  - 5.2.0:
+    * Finally got around to writing tests for `Entity`
+    * Fixed a bug where it was reading from an old ivar
+    * Allowed an engine to be used on an Entity, internally at least
   - 5.1.2: Fixing an issue where path was not set in a Entity.
   - 5.1.1:
     * The `create` dsl method now defaults to as, then file/directory.